oxidane/tmuxomatic/README.md

 The other tmux session managers are doing it wrong.
 From unnecessary options requiring pages of documentation, to windows defined by a complicated nesting of pane splits.
 Instead, session management should be more flexible and more powerful, yet so easy that anybody could use it after just one example.

 At the heart of tmuxomatic is the **windowgram**, a better way of defining tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
-Each character identifies the position, size, and shape of a pane.
+Each character grouping identifies the name, position, size, and shape of a pane.
 It should take only one short example to demonstrate the flexibility and power of the windowgram.

 Compare this window from `session_example`, with its screenshot from `tmuxomatic session_example`: